Menu

 Team standardssnipara_shared_contextSTANDARD/FULL

-Plan complex worksnipara_planFULL
+Plan complex worksnipara_planAll modes

 Break down tasksnipara_decomposeFULL